Henry Graves Bull: Career

 Bull began his medical career in 1834 at Northampton General Infirmary.
-He pursued medical studies at Edinburgh, spent a year at the medical school schools of Paris, and then completed his M.D. at Edinburgh.
+He pursued medical studies at Edinburgh, spent a year at the medical schools of Paris, and then completed his M.D. at Edinburgh.
 There he won two gold medals for his medical essays and received Sir Charles Bell's prize for surgery.
 In 1841 he settled in Hereford to practise medicine.
 He lived in Harley House near Hereford Cathedral.
 He practised medicine at Hereford Dispensary from 1842 until the week before his death.
 He was appointed to the staff of the General Infirmary in 1864.
 He had a large practice and gave advice free of charge to many indigent patients.
 From 1846 to 1880 he served as Medical Officer to the Hereford Prison.

 In 1851 Bull was one of the thirty founders of the Woolhope Naturalists' Field Club.
 In 1867 he established the club's fungus forays.
 He was for many years the editor-in-chief of the Transactions of the Woolhope Naturalists' Field Club.

 In the 1840s he was among the first medical doctors in England to use diethyl ether as an anaesthetic.
 He observed the causal role of contaminated water in cholera.